jugeeya/UltimateTrainingModpack/README.md

    No, an emuMMC is not required for smash mods.
 Using an emuMMC is complicated and a known ban risk when connected online, so it is not recommended.
 7. **Can this mod be run on emulators?**

-   Yes, using Ryujinx!
+   Yes, using Yuzu or Ryujinx!
 See the installation instructions for more information.
-Yuzu does not support Skyline (a prerequisite for loading the Training Modpack), so it cannot run the Training Modpack at this time.
 8. **How do I know that I installed the Training Modpack correctly?**

    When launching Smash for the first time after installing the Training Modpack, you should receive a pop up notification confirming that you've installed it correctly.
 You can also check your SD card to make sure that you have all of the files installed in the correct location.
 If you have the following files, its likely that everything else is installed correctly as well. `SD:/atmosphere/contents/01006A800016E000/exefs/main.npdm`, `SD:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/libtraining_modpack.nro`, etc.
-9.  **How do I launch Smash without the Training Modpack?**
+9.  **How do I launch Smash without the Training Modpack (and other mods)?**

-    Hold the `L` button as you are launching smash.
+    Hold the `L` button as you are launching Smash.
-10. **I can launch smash, but the mod doesn't seem to be doing anything in training mode?**
+10. **I can launch Smash, but the mod doesn't seem to be doing anything in training mode?**

     This usually indicates that either the modpack or skyline was not installed in the correct location.
 Read the installation instructions again carefully, and ensure that you have placed all of the files in the exact locations specified.
 11. **How do I open the menu?**

-    Hold the `SPECIAL` button and press `UP TAUNT` while in training mode.
-Typically this is `B+DPAD UP`, but do note that these are affected by your control scheme so if you have changed those inputs you need to adjust accordingly.
+    Hold `DPAD UP` and press `B` while in training mode.

 12. **Why are the save state mirroring positions slightly off on Town and City and Smashville?**